mchrh/mchrh.github.io/_posts/2014-03-14-10reasons-to-start-using-quartz-composer.md

 ---

 I've recently started looking for the best way to prototype and animate interactions for web & iOS designs.
 Nowadays, "just" designing isn't enough, having nice, sleek animations and more importantly definining the right interactions is what really matters.
-I tried a bunch of tools (Marvel, flinto, FramerJS), but I ended casting my choice to the Origami / Quartz Composer tandem.
+I tried a bunch of tools (Marvel, flinto, FramerJS), but I ended casting my choice to the Origami / Quartz Composer tandem.</br>
 **What is Quartz Composer and Origami ?**
 Origami is a free toolkit for Quartz Composer – created by the Facebook Design team.
 Some call Quartz a “visual programming language” or “patches and noodles.”
-Origami allegedly makes using Quartz easier.
+Origami allegedly makes using Quartz easier. </br>
 **Reasons to choose Origami and Quartz Composer over FramerJS**

 + QC has immediate visual feedback.
 You can get close with Framer by using auto refresh on save (for example with Cactus) but it's not the same.